nEXam-App/nEXam-doc/SRS.md

 Create/ Edit Topic - provides the fields for a new topic.
 It should be possible to edit the information of the selected topic.

-View Exam - shows detailed information about an exam and a list of the existing topics.
+View Exam - shows detailed information about an exam and the estimated time.
+Also provides the oppurtunity to start and stop the time for the estimated tim.
 It is possible here to navigate to edit exam.

-View Topic - shows detailed information about a topic and contains a timer for the selected exam.
-Here it is posible to navigate to edit topic and start the timer.

 Error message - a page displaying the error that occurred and the possibility to edit the field with the invalid data or return to the dashboard